 New cars shipped from Japan to the United State have been scrapped because a defect in the heater-defroster system would have cost too much to repair.

-New cars shipped from Japan to the United State have been scrapped because a defect in the heater-defroster system would have cost too much to repair.
+Background: New cars shipped from Japan to the United State have been scrapped because a defect in the heater-defroster system would have cost too much to repair.
 Local people in Portland, Oregon, were turned away when they tried to buy the cars.

 The 155 defective cars arrived cars arrived in the United States two years ago.
 Honda-American spokesmen explained that it would cost too much either to return them to Japan for rebuilding or to import Japanese technicians to put them right.

 Mounting storage bills and the age of the cars -- they were a 1967 type -- influenced the import company in its decision to turn them over the scrap-merchant.

 People who came forward money-in-hand to buy the cars were turned away dumbfounded and angry; one told a scrap worker "This is the craziest country I've ever seen, destroying so many cars".